'Everything is at stake' as world gathers for climate talks

 More than one world leader says humanity’s future, even survival, hangs in the balance when international officials meet in Scotland to try to accelerate efforts to curb climate change.
-Temperatures, tempers and hyperbole have all ratcheted up ahead of the United Nations summit.
+Temperatures, tempers and hyperbole have all ratcheted up ahead of the U.N. summit.

 And the risk of failure looms large for all participants at the 26th U.N.
-Climate Change Conference, known as COP26.
+Climate Change Conference, known as COP26, which begins Sunday and runs until Nov.
+12.

 Between now and 2030, the world will spew up to 28 billion metric tons (31 billion U.S. tons) of greenhouse gases beyond the amount that would keep the planet at or below the most stringent limit set in Paris, the United Nations calculated this week.